-Our program enables you to gain the knowledge and skills necessary to pursue further graduate study in relevant fields or to enter the field as a nonprofit professional.
-Investigate the broader theoretical issues of philanthropy and your area of specialization from a variety of disciplinary and interdisciplinary perspectives.
+Through our program, you'll gain the knowledge and skills necessary to pursue further graduate study or to enter the field as a nonprofit professional.
+You'll learn about the broader theories of philanthropy and your area of interest from a variety of perspectives.

 The M.A. in Philanthropic Studies is a 36-credit-hour graduate program that includes 24 hours of course work central to the study of philanthropy, 6 hours of elective courses and six hours of thesis work or courses in lieu of thesis option, and 3 hours of internship.